 Departments do not automatically receive reviewing agency reports after conclusion of a review; candidates must explicitly release the reports to the department.
 Although the decision to share the reports with the department is a personal one, most departments find the reports useful in preparing letters for future personnel actions.

-The following is a list of frequently-misplaced items and their appropriate placement within a bio-bib.
-The items are grouped according to the most relevant sections of the bio-bib.
+The following is a list of frequently misplaced items and their appropriate placement within a bio-bibliography.
+The items are grouped according to the section of the bio-bibliography where they would most likely be placed.
 With few exceptions, items should be listed only once.

 PART I. RESEARCH AND CREATIVE ACTIVITIES